milavdabgar/Cyber-Security/Notes GPT Long.md

 - **Methodologies**: Involve reconnaissance, scanning, enumeration, vulnerability assessment, exploitation, post-exploitation, and reporting.

 Ethical hacking fundamentals are essential for ensuring robust cybersecurity defenses, protecting against evolving threats, and maintaining trust in digital systems and services.

-### Hacking Terminology

-Here's an overview of essential hacking terminology:

-- **Vulnerability**: A weakness or flaw in a system's design, implementation, or operation that could be exploited to violate system security policies.

-- **Exploit**: A piece of software, a sequence of commands, or a technique used to take advantage of a vulnerability in a system or application to compromise its security.

-- **0-Day (Zero-Day)**: A vulnerability that is unknown to the software vendor or the public.
-Zero-day exploits target vulnerabilities that have not yet been patched or mitigated.

-- **Payload**: The malicious code or instructions delivered by an exploit to achieve a specific outcome, such as gaining unauthorized access or causing system damage.

-- **Buffer Overflow**: A type of vulnerability where a program writes data beyond the allocated buffer, potentially overwriting adjacent memory areas and causing the program to crash or execute arbitrary code.

-- **Rootkit**: Malicious software designed to gain administrator-level access to a computer system and hide its presence or the presence of other malicious software.

-- **Trojan (Trojan Horse)**: A type of malware disguised as legitimate software, often used to gain unauthorized access to a computer system or to steal data.

-- **Keylogger**: A type of software or hardware device that records keystrokes entered by a user, often used to capture sensitive information such as passwords and credit card numbers.

-- **Phishing**: A social engineering technique where attackers attempt to trick individuals into divulging sensitive information, such as login credentials or financial information, by masquerading as a trustworthy entity.

-- **Social Engineering**: Manipulating individuals to divulge confidential information or perform actions that compromise security, often exploiting human psychology rather than technical vulnerabilities.

-- **Backdoor**: A hidden method or vulnerability intentionally inserted into a system or application by its developer, allowing unauthorized access to the system.

-- **Brute Force Attack**: An automated technique for guessing passwords or encryption keys by systematically trying all possible combinations until the correct one is found.

-Understanding these terms is crucial for recognizing and discussing various aspects of cybersecurity threats, vulnerabilities, and attack methods.

 ### Five Steps of Hacking